caerphoto/simpletreeview/README.md

 - **deselect()**: the inverse of `select()`.

+Nodes also have the following properties, all of which should be considered **read-only**:

+- `label`: the node’s label, as displayed on the rendered tree.

+- `value`: an arbitrary value assigned to the node.

-A node’s selection state is represented by its `state` property, which is one of `SimpleTreeView.UNSELECTED` (0), `SimpleTreeView.PARTIAL` (1) or `SimpleTreeView.SELECTED` (2).
+- `state`: one of `SimpleTreeView.UNSELECTED` (0), `SimpleTreeView.PARTIAL` (1)
+  or `SimpleTreeView.SELECTED` (2).

+- `parent`: a reference to the node's parent, or `null` if the node is the root.

+- `children`: a list of the node’s children.
+If the node has no children, the list will be empty.

+- `tree`: a reference to the instance of SimpleTreeView the node belongs to.

+- `id`: a unique ID in the form `STV_x` where `x` is a number.

-In addition, nodes have an `elements` property which contains a reference to each HTML element making up the rendered node, as detailed below.
+- `elements`: contains a reference to each HTML element making up the rendered node, as detailed below.
 Obviously you should **be careful modifying this property**, lest you confuse the tree.

 ## HTML elements and CSS classes